Ocean cruising in Norway

-Why cruise Norway
+Why choose Norway cruises

-Perhaps Norway’s most famous landscape, the fjords are pretty much made to be explored by cruise ship.
-A popular cruise route, many major lines like P&O Cruises, NCL and Royal Caribbean.
+As for the best Norway cruises, many major lines such as P&O Cruises, NCL, Princess Cruises and Royal Caribbean sail the stunning country, with new line Ambassador Cruise Line also cruising Norway.
 Norway’s national cruise line Hurtigruten also offers fantastic expedition cruises around the Norwegian fjords, coast and the Arctic north.
-For a luxurious Norwegian cruise, you can opt for Seabourn, Viking, Crystal Cruises, Ponant or Oceania, to name a few.
+For luxurious Norway small ship cruises, you can opt for Seabourn, Viking, Ponant or Oceania, to name a few.

-Best places to visit
+Norway cruises: Best places to visit on a Norway cruise

 Surrounded by both mountains and sea, Oslo is one of the most beautiful capital cities in the world.
-The city was named European Green Capital for 2019, and travellers can experience this by breathing in the fresh air and renting a bicycle, the perfect way to explore the city and its parks.
+The city was named European Green Capital for 2019, and anyone on a Norway cruise can experience this by breathing in the fresh air and renting a bicycle, the perfect way to explore the city and its parks.
 For history and heritage, there’s the Viking Ship Museum – housing three original Viking ships – and the Akershus Fortress, built to protect the royal residence.
 Said royal residence is also a must-visit, the lavish palace where the King and Queen of Norway live to this day.
 Oslo is also famed for its café culture, and the city is littered with cosy hygge cafés and trendy stores perfect for souvenirs and browsing.
 When it comes to culture, history, nightlife and clean credentials, Oslo has it all.

 The tiny village of Flåm lies at the southern end of Aurlandsfjord, a 29km-long branch of the Sognefjord.
-Visitors come to Flåm for a handful of reasons, to explore, hike and marvel at the picturesque fjord, to cycle Rallarvegen, to explore the charming village and also to ride the famous Flåm Railway.
+Visitors on cruises around Norway come to Flåm for a handful of reasons, to explore, hike and marvel at the picturesque fjord, to cycle Rallarvegen, to explore the charming village and also to ride the famous Flåm Railway.
 Voted the world’s most incredible train journey by Lonely Planet in 2014, the railway takes you from Flåm on a 20km adventure alongside the fjord.
 You’ll see waterfalls, snowy peaks, hillside farms and deep ravines.
 Flåm itself is also worth exploring, home to just 350 residents living in traditional chocolate-box houses.

 The Jostedalsbreen Glacier is the largest glacier in continental Europe, lying between the Sognefjord and the Nordfjord near the village of Olden.
 The area is a dedicated national park with over half of the park covered by the glacier and is packed with amazing flora, fauna and geology.
-Visitors can hike its snowy peaks, the highest being Lodalskåpa at a height of 2,083 metres, and marvel at snow depths of up to 12 metres.
+Those cruising in Norway can hike its snowy peaks, the highest being Lodalskåpa at a height of 2,083 metres, and marvel at snow depths of up to 12 metres.
 Sadly, the glacier has dramatically reduced in size in the last 50 years, so it’s worth visiting sooner rather than later.

 See the Northern Lights